Everything You Need to Know about the Unique Roman Ruins of Acinipo

 How to get to Acinipo

 Acinipo is easy to get to, but the only way to get there is by car (no public transportation).
-If you’re leaving from Málaga it will take around 90 minutes to get to, and you take almost the same route as you would for Ronda.
+If you’re leaving from Malaga it will take around 90 minutes to get to, and you’ll take almost the same route as you would for Ronda.
 The last part of the journey is a steep uphill drive, but the roads are fully paved and wide so there’s no need to worry if you’re a nervous driver.

 History of Acinipo

 Acinipo is an ancient archaeological site that actually predates the Romans, dating back to the 9th century BC.
 It wasn’t until the Romans arrived in 206 BC that Acinipo grew into an important town and stopping point for wealthy merchants travelling across the south of Spain.
 It even minted its own currency!
-From the 3rd century the town started to decline, and was eventually forgotten about in favour of Ronda.
-Acinipo is sometimes referred to as Old Ronda, and today much of the town still remains uncovered.

-Before you start your trek up the hill, just to the left of the entrance are a collection of prehistoric ruins, labelled as “cabins” on the map.
-They’re actually the oldest part of Acinipo, dating back to the 9th century BC, and although they don’t look like much today, they outline the remains of a typical village from this time period.
+Before you start your trek up the hill, just to the left of the entrance are a collection of prehistoric ruins, labelled as cabins on the map.
+They’re the oldest part of Acinipo, dating back to the 9th century BC, and although they don’t look like much today, they outline the remains of a typical village from this time period.
 You can learn more about the interesting artefacts found at this site by visiting the Municipal Museum of Ronda.

 The Domus

 Halfway up the hill is where you’ll come across the Domus.
 Whereas not much remains of the prehistoric settlement, the Domus is a clear example of a wealthy aristocratic Roman family’s home and offers a fascinating insight into how they would have lived.
 The Domus was built on two levels, one for the kitchen and storage space and the other where the family lived.
-I wasn’t expecting to see this type of Roman ruin while visiting Acinipo, so it was a nice surprise and was interesting to read more about.
+I wasn’t expecting to see this type of Roman ruin while visiting Acinipo, so it was a nice surprise and was interesting to read about.

 The Roman Amphitheatre of Acinipo

-Roman amphitheatre
+Remains of Roman amphitheatre from seats.

-Roman Baths
+Roman bathhouse

 As you make your way back down the hill along the trail, there’s one more Roman ruin to look at.
 The Romans were very particular about personal hygiene, and all of the most important towns and cities had at least one bathhouse in it.
 Acinipo was no exception, and this large bathhouse would have included a latrine, changing room, and rooms of different temperatures that had underfloor heating.
 It sounds very much like a modern day spa to me!

-You’ll have no problems finding ancient ruins in Spain to explore, regardless of what part of the country you’re in.
-Some are more popular than others though, and it’s the lesser known historical sites that are oftentimes the most interesting to explore.
-Visiting the Roman ruins of Acinipo is one of the best day trips from Málaga, as well as one of the best day trips from the Costa del Sol, and you can easily add it into your road trip plans.
-Acinipo is also one of the more interesting Roman ruins near Seville, after Itálica of course.
-There’s nothing better than having an entire archaeological site to yourself, and chances are when you visit the ancient city of Acinipo there’ll be no one else around for miles.
+You’ll have no problem finding ancient ruins in Spain to explore, regardless of what part of the country you’re in.
+Some are more popular than others though, but sometimes it’s the lesser known historical sites that are the most interesting.
+Visiting the Roman ruins of Acinipo is one of the best day trips from MAlaga, as well as one of the best day trips from the Costa del Sol, and you can easily add it into your road trip plans.

-Have you heard of this unique place in southern Spain before?
+Have you heard of the Roman ruins of Acinipo before?
 I’d love to hear about your experience in the comments below.
-And if you know of any other ancient ruins to visit in Spain let me know!
-Feel free to follow me on Instagram too so you can keep up with my latest travels.
+And if you know of any other ancient ruins to visit in Spain let me know.
+Feel free to follow me on Instagram too so you can keep up to date with my latest travels.